ngx-formly/ngx-formly/demo/src/app/guides/custom-formly-field.md

   `types` allows you to specify a custom type which you can use in your field configuration.

-  A typical Type require two properties:
+  A typical Type requires two properties:

   1. `name`: The name of the template type.
 You use this in the `type` option of a field.
   2. `component`: the component that Formly should create when this type is set.